important alert

 The top 100 intersections in the City of Portland with the highest frequency of crashes following the above criteria were selected and then ranked using the sum of rankings from three different measures:

-- Number of Deadly and Injury Crashes: The intersections were first ranked by number of crashes that occurred within the 5-year time period as aggregated by the original database query.
+1. Number of Crashes: The intersections were first ranked by number of crashes that occurred within the 5-year time period as aggregated by the original database query.

 This report is compiled from data supplied by the Oregon Department of Transportation, Transportation Safety Division, Crash Analysis and Reporting Unit, from records originally received by the Oregon Department of Motor Vehicles.
 Due to under-reporting of collisions, this list should not be considered to represent all collisions occurring at the intersections listed.
 The City of Portland Bureau of Transportation analyzed the data and prepared the resulting report.